immpeccable/immpeccable/README.md

 </div>

 ## 👨‍💻 About Me

-I'm a computer engineering student with a passion for software development and a focus on frontend and backend development.
-I have a 3.64 GPA and have gained experience in various tools including React, Git, and Node.js.
-I'm constantly seeking new challenges and opportunities to grow my skills as a developer.
+Hey there, I'm Your Name, a computer engineering student with a passion for building cool things with code.
+I'm a full-stack developer with a focus on frontend and backend development, and a love for exploring the latest technologies and tools.

+With a strong GPA of 3.64, I've gained hands-on experience in a variety of tech stacks including React, Git, Node.js, Data Structures, Algorithms, and C++.

+As a perpetual learner, I'm always seeking out new challenges and opportunities to grow my skills as a developer.
+If you're looking for a dedicated and enthusiastic teammate for your next project, feel free to get in touch!

 ## 🚀 My Projects